kubernetes/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 {{< feature-state feature_gate_name="WindowsCPUAndMemoryAffinity" >}}

 CPU Manager support can be enabled on Windows by using the `WindowsCPUAndMemoryAffinity` feature flag and requires support in the container runtime.
-Once feature is enabled follow the steps above to configure the [CPU Manager Policy](#configuration).
+Once the feature gate is enabled, follow the steps below to configure the [CPU manager policy](#configuration).

 ### Configuration